Iconic Sequoia 'Tunnel Tree' Brought Down By California Storm

 A powerful winter storm in California has brought down an ancient tree, carved into a living tunnel more than a century ago.

-The "Pioneer Cabin Tree" sequoia, in Calaveras Big Trees State Park, saw horses and cars pass through it over the years.
+The "Pioneer Cabin Tree," a sequoia in Calaveras Big Trees State Park, saw horses and cars pass through it over the years.
 More recently, only hikers were allowed to walk through the massive tree.

 Over the weekend, a powerful winter storm slammed into California and Nevada, prompting flooding and mudslides in some regions.
 The Associated Press reports it might be the biggest storm to hit the region in more than a decade.